Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Undefined/testing.rst

     In[2]:= Attributes[Undefined]
     Out[2]= {Protected}

 So far so good.
-However we can run the all of these example automatically without having to retype them as we did above.
+However we can run all of these example automatically without having to retype them as we did above.
 Here is a command that will do that: